plusserver/docs/content/en/cloudhub/step-by-step-guide/order-wizards/managed-kubernetes/managed-kubernetes.md

 ## Step 1: Selection of the infrastructure

-In this step, the infrastructure is selected.
+In the first step, the infrastructure is selected.
 Currently only one option is available that is already preselected:

 - pluscloud open: